 22. Use a slow cooker – don’t underestimate them.
 Great for easy, luscious meals.

 23. Get the children to do regular chores, they’ll whine a bit at first but soon get used to it.
 This will take the stress off you.
 Get them to take out the bin each night or unload the dishwasher etc. Don’t turn them into slaves, just a few jobs!

 24. Use a roster on the fridge to keep track of everyone’s activities.
 Make sure they are aware of what is needed for each activity before the time comes and get them to get their stuff ready the night before.

 25. Make a Christmas gift and card and birthday gift and card list.
 Add this to your calendar.
 Mark to send a few days before.

 26. Plan your meals a month in advance and budget to keep the food bill reasonable.
 Use the online shopping idea to help.
-I have a list of about 50 meals I know everyone likes and I usually stick to them in one form or another.

 29. Consolidate your debts and get them under control.